 One (1) seat to be elected by the Class B Shareholders.

-Two (2) seats to be reserved for external advisors to be appointed by a Simple Majority vote of the Board, from time to time, but subject to the written approval of the Founder.
-After the occurrence of the 10% Trigger, approval of the Founder shall no longer be required for the appointment of the two (2) external advisors.
+Two (2) seats to be reserved for external advisors to be appointed by the Founder.
+After the occurrence of the 10% Trigger, the two (2) seats reserved for external advisors shall be appointed by a Simple Majority vote of the Board.

 Election, Resignation, and Removal.
-Unless otherwise provided in the Articles of Incorporation, Class A Directors and Class B Directors shall be elected at each annual Shareholders meeting, by a plurality of all votes cast, each elected Director to hold office until the next annual Shareholders meeting and until the Director’s successor is elected and qualified, or until the Director’s resignation or removal.
+Unless otherwise provided in the Articles, Class A Directors and Class B Directors shall be elected at each annual Shareholders meeting, by a plurality of all votes cast, each elected Director to hold office until the next annual Shareholders meeting and until the Director’s successor is elected and qualified, or until the Director’s resignation or removal.
 A Director may resign by written notice to the Company.
 The resignation is effective on its receipt by the Company or at a subsequent time as set forth in the notice of resignation.
-Unless otherwise provided in the Articles of Incorporation or by applicable law, any Director or the entire Board (other than the Founder) may be removed, with or without cause, by a Simple Majority of the votes cast by the holders of Shares entitled to vote on the specific Board seat, unless a greater vote is required by the Articles of Incorporation or by the laws of the State of Michigan.
+Unless otherwise provided in the Articles or by applicable law, any Director or the entire Board (other than the Founder) may be removed, with or without cause, by a Simple Majority of the votes cast by the holders of Shares entitled to vote on the specific Board seat, unless a greater vote is required by the Articles or by the laws of the State of Michigan.

 Vacancies.
-Vacancies in the Board occurring by reason of death, resignation, removal, increase in the number of Directors, or otherwise shall be filled by the affirmative vote of a Simple Majority of the remaining Directors though less than a quorum of the Board, unless filled by proper action of the Shareholders of the Company.
-Unless otherwise provided in the Articles of Incorporation or elsewhere in this Agreement, each person so elected shall be a Director for a term of office continuing only until the next election of Directors by the Shareholders or appointment of Directors by the outstanding Directors.
+Vacancies in the Board occurring by reason of death, resignation, removal, increase in the number of Directors, or otherwise shall be filled consistent with Section 6.1 herein or, if Section 6.1 does not fill the seat by its own accord, by the affirmative vote of a Simple Majority of the remaining Directors though less than a quorum of the Board may be present, unless and until filled by proper action of the Shareholders of the Company.
+Unless otherwise provided in the Articles or elsewhere in this Agreement, each person so elected shall be a Director for a term of office continuing only until the next election of Directors by the Shareholders or appointment of Directors consistent with Section 6.1.
 A vacancy that will occur at a specific date, by reason of a resignation effective at a later date or otherwise, may be filled before the vacancy occurs, but the newly elected Director may not take office until the vacancy occurs.

 Annual Meeting.
 The Board shall meet each year immediately after the annual meeting of the Shareholders, or within three days of such time, excluding Sundays and legal holidays, if the later time is deemed advisable, at the place where the Shareholders meeting has been held or any other place that the Board may determine or by remote communication, for the purpose of electing Officers and considering such business that may properly be brought before the meeting; provided that, if less than a Simple Majority of the Directors appear for an annual meeting of the Board, the holding of the annual meeting shall not be required and the matters that might have been taken up in it may be taken up at any later regular, special, or annual meeting, or by consent resolution.